gibbok/notes-web-vitals/README.md

 It requires some work around to be used for site behind authentication.

 Used when:

-- Access performance at page level
+- Access performance at page level.
-- Can be used by non developers who do not use Lighthouse
+- Can be used by non developers who do not use Lighthouse.

 Do not use:

-- If you are already using Lighthouse
+- If you are already using Lighthouse.

 ### Lighthouse

 Lighthouse is an open-source (Lab tool), automated tool for improving the quality of web pages.
-It can run on developer machine in Chome devoper tools or it is possible to automate running Lighthouse for every commit, viewing the changes, and preventing regressions
+It can run on developer machine in Chome devoper tools or it is possible to automate running Lighthouse for every commit, viewing the changes, and preventing regressions.

 Lighthouse can synthetically measure the Core Web Vitals metrics, Lab data which is collected from a controlled environment, rather than actual users.
 Unlike RUM data, lab data can be collected from pre-production environments and therefore incorporated into developer workflows and continuous integration processes.
 Examples of tools that collect synthetic data are Lighthouse and WebPageTest.